TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ## Understanding the generated object model

-When you build the Rhetos application with MBuild integration, it will read DSL scripts and generated additional code the web application.
-Most of the application's business features are implemented in the three generated source files: "ServerDom.Model.cs", "ServerDom.Orm.cs" and "ServerDom.Repositories.cs".
-You can find them in the Rhetos application subfolder `bin\Generated\` (for example, `Bookstore\dist\BookstoreRhetosServer\bin\Generated\`).
+When you build the Rhetos application with MBuild integration, it will read DSL scripts and generate additional code.
+Most of the application's business features are implemented in the generated "repository" classes.
+You can find the generated source files the application's subfolder `obj\Rhetos\RhetosSource\Repositories\`.

 Now we will review the generated files and notice some classes and methods that we will use later in this tutorial article.
 In this example, we will look for features related to the [Entity Book](https://github.com/Rhetos/Bookstore/blob/master/src/Bookstore.Service/DslScripts/Book.rhe) from the Bookstore demo application.
 You can use any other entity from your application.

 Fore each entity, three classes are generated:

 1. **Simple "POCO" class**
-   * Find "class Book" in ServerDom.Model.cs.
+   * Find "class Book" in `obj\Rhetos\RhetosSource\Model\BookstoreModel.cs`.
    * Its namespace is Bookstore, so the full name of the class is Bookstore.Book.
    * This class contains simple properties of this entity, without any business features or data access logic.
 The base class adds an ID property.
    * Note that the Reference property Author is represented here as a "Guid?
 AuthorID".
 This class contains just raw data without references to other objects.
 It looks the same as the table columns in the database.
    * Also note that all properties in Rhetos are nullable.
 2. **Queryable class with navigation properties**
-   * Find "class Bookstore_Book" in ServerDom.Model.cs.
+   * Find "class Bookstore_Book" in `obj\Rhetos\RhetosSource\Model\BookstoreModel.cs`.
    * This class inherits the simple Book class and adds [navigation properties](https://docs.microsoft.com/en-us/ef/ef6/fundamentals/relationships) for use in **Entity Framework LINQ queries** (see `public virtual` properties that reference other entities).
    * This class is mapped to the database table or view by Entity Framework.